-A 2:1 honours degree or a Master's degree with a significant law element.
-Direct entry onto the PhD may be available with an appropriate Master's degree or MPhil qualification.
+First or upper second class honours degree or a Master’s degree with a significant law element.
+Direct entry onto the PhD may be available with an appropriate Master’s degree or MPhil.

 Months of entry